 - 1. Evaluate Alternative to obtain a Matcher m1. - 2.
 Evaluate Disjunction to obtain a Matcher m2. - 3.
 Return an internal Matcher closure that takes two arguments, a State x and a Continuation c, and performs the following: - 1.
-Call mI(x, c) and let r be its result. - 2.
+Call m1(x, c) and let r be its result. - 2.
 If r isn't failure, return r. - 3.
 Call m2(x, c) and return its result.

-NOTE The I regular expression operator separates two alternatives.
+NOTE The | regular expression operator separates two alternatives.
 The pattern first tries to match the left Alternative (followed by the sequel of the regular expression); if it fails, it tries to match the right Disjunction (followed by the sequel of the regular expression).
 If the left Alternative, the right Disjunction, and the sequel all have choice points, all choices in the sequel are tried before moving on to the next choice in the left Alternative.
 If choices in the left Alternative are exhausted, the right Disjunction is tried instead of the left Alternative.
-Any capturing parentheses inside a portion of the pattern skipped by I produce undefined values instead of Strings.
-Thus, for example, returns the result "a" and not "ab".
-Moreover,
+Any capturing parentheses inside a portion of the pattern skipped by | produce undefined values instead of Strings.
+Thus, for example,